lovell/sharp/docs/install.md

 * `--platform`: one of `linux`, `linuxmusl`, `darwin` or `win32`.
 * `--arch`: one of `x64`, `ia32`, `arm` or `arm64`.
 * `--arm-version`: one of `6`, `7` or `8` (`arm` defaults to `6`, `arm64` defaults to `8`).
-* `--sharp-install-force`: skip version compatibility checks.
+* `--sharp-install-force`: skip version compatibility and Subresource Integrity checks.

 These values can also be set via environment variables, `npm_config_platform`, `npm_config_arch`, `npm_config_arm_version`